 CloudHub is a fully managed, cloud-based integration platform as a service (iPaaS) for Anypoint Platform that enables you to run your Mule apps without requiring you to provide Mule runtime engines or the infrastructure on which your apps run.
 You use Runtime Manager to deploy Mule apps to CloudHub, select the Mule version, set the number of vCores needed to run the app, and so on.

 Hybrid deployment models manage Mule apps and runtimes from the Cloud while running them in a datacenter that is managed by your company:

-For remote Mule runtimes (also called standalone or "naked" Mules), you start Mule runtimes from your datacenter, but you can deploy and manage Mule apps from the Cloud, though Runtime Manager.
+For remote Mule runtimes (also called standalone or "naked" Mules), you start Mule runtimes from your datacenter, but you can deploy and manage Mule apps from the Cloud, through Runtime Manager.
 In this deployment model, you provide the infrastructure and Mule runtime (see Run Mule Runtime Engine On-Premises).

 In addition to using Runtime Manager, you can perform deployments and manage Mule apps with Anypoint CLI 3.x, which includes commands for deployments and a number of Anypoint Platform use cases.